TITLE Assistant Director of Human Resources, Employment and Employee Relations

 IMMEDIATE SUPERVISOR Director of Human Resources

-The Assistant Director of Human Resources, Employment and Employee Relations performs the full range of employment activities for non-academic administrative and professional staff of the University and ensures that applicants for employment meet minimum qualification standards.
-The Assistant Director of Human Resources, Employment and Employee Relations plans, organizes and conducts employee orientations for faculty and staff, schedules and coordinates new employee physical examinations, supervises the submission of requests for background checks, submits employment advertising for staff positions to newspapers and web sites, monitors the budgets for pre-employment physicals and advertising, supervises support and professional staff, oversees the updating of the department’s web site, and maintains various employment-related reports.
+The Assistant Director of Human Resources, Employment and Employee Relations performs the full range of employment activities for non-academic administrative and professional staff of the University, ensures that applicants for employment meet minimum qualification standards, and supervises employment activities for non-academic positions.
+The Assistant Director of Human Resources, Employment and Employee Relations manages the Applicant Tracking System (ATS) for full-time and part-time non-academic and academic vacancies.
+The Assistant Director of Human Resources, Employment and Employee Relations plans, organizes and conducts employee orientations for faculty and staff, schedules and coordinates new employee physical examinations, supervises the submission of requests for background checks, submits employment advertising to recruit for academic and non-academic vacancies to various advertising sources, monitors the budgets for pre-employment physicals and advertising, is responsible for E-verify and is designated as the E-verify Corporate Administrator for the University, conducts training on I-9s, assists with Bear Connection training, supervises support and professional staff, oversees the updating of the department’s web site, and maintains various employment-related reports.

 MINIMUM ACCEPTABLE QUALIFICATIONS